• Skip to primary navigation

 Take in the Fringe Festival

 Every summer, the Winnipeg Fringe Theatre Festival takes place primarily in the Exchange District.
 A celebration of alternative theatre, there’s a multitude of plays to take in by local and international playwrights.
-But book early, because the plays always sell out… it’s that popular!
+But book early because the plays always sell out… It’s that popular!

 Get Your French on at the Festival du Voyageur